ET0735-DevOps-AIoT-AY2410/DCPE_2A_02_Group3/Readme.md

 Name of our image: frontend-website <br>
 Tag: v2.0 <br>
 //Upon executing the command above this will allow the image to run via docker <br>

+Once the website has been deployed using docker, we can then copy this linke 'http://127.0.0.1:5050/index.html` which demonstrates that the website have been run successfully using docker <br>

 ## Rasberry Pi